pmarreck/par2z/README.md

 ## C API Examples
 The C ABI is declared in `include/par2.h`.
 Memory and stream inputs do not touch disk.

+Thread pool configuration (optional): the library uses a global thread pool by default.
+You can configure the global pool size or supply your own pool handle via the C ABI.

 Create from memory (no temp files), write `.par2` to a path:
 ```c
 #include "par2.h"